ivanp1994/telompy/README.md

 - - -
 Some notes:

-"AlignedLabelPosition" and "BoundReferencePosition" will be equal if "UnpariedReferenceLabels" is 0.
+"AlignedLabelPosition" and "BoundReferencePosition" will be equal if "UnpairedReferenceLabels" is 0.

 "MoleculeConfidence" is defined as "Negative Log10 of p-value of alignment" and details can be found in Bionano's Theory of Operations - Structural Variant Calling pdf document.
 I'll C/P what I've learned from BNGO's support:
 >There is a general description on page 17, and more in the appendix sections for different variant types.
 Please also find a more detailed description for the p-values for insertions and deletions confidence scores below and in the attached pdf (publication on which the modeling is based):
 > The non-normalized likelihood ratio for the insertion or deletion region is based on Gaussian error likelihood and the ratio of label interval vs Gaussian SD
-> The confidence is based on the average PPV (fraction of calls that are correct) for a large number of simulated insertions (or deletions) in the same size bin (eg 500-1000bp, 1kb-2kb etc) and same Pvalue or Likelihood ratio bin (whichever is less stringent, typically that is the Gaussian likelihood ratio, unless the insertion or deletion is near the end of the alignment, and the p-Value bins are 0.1+, 0.01-0.1, 0.001-)
+> The confidence is based on the average PPV (fraction of calls that are correct) for a large number of simulated insertions (or deletions) in the same size bin (eg 500-1000bp, 1kb-2kb etc.) and same P-value or Likelihood ratio bin (whichever is less stringent, typically that is the Gaussian likelihood ratio, unless the insertion or deletion is near the end of the alignment, and the p-Value bins are 0.1+, 0.01-0.1, 0.001-)
 > **A confidence score of 0 could also indicate an area of high (or low) complexity, for which alignments were difficult to determine.
 It does not necessarily mean a variant should not be considered at all.**

 # TelOMpy logging structure

 Other than finished `CSV` file, `telompy` also writes log to output.
 Output is in the form of `[LEVEL] message`.
-One input cointains `LABEL_STATS` flag which gives out the number of unpaired labels on the reference and contig level as well as the distance of the end of the chromosome to the relevant label.
+One input contains `LABEL_STATS` flag which gives out the number of unpaired labels on the reference and contig level as well as the distance of the end of the chromosome to the relevant label.
 For example:

 ```